jimmylokure/configure-ad/README.md

 <p>
 9) Log into your domain controller, open Server Manager and 'Add roles and features'.
   Inside the wizard, select 'Active Directory Domain Services' in the 'Server Roles' Tab.
-'Restart the destination server automatically' in the 'Confirmation' tab, and install.
+Restart the destination server automatically' in the 'Confirmation' tab, and install.
 </p>
 <p>
 <img src="https://i.imgur.com/xGXJlbZ.png" height="55%" width="55%" alt="Disk Sanitization Steps"/>